 Below the beautiful carvings of the Hindu deities was a strange text that indicated the dates 1217 CE.
 After a bit of research, I realize that the text was in Devali, paying tribute to the person who died in that particular year.

 There wasn’t anything more our little guide could point out to.
 It was as if the whispers of the crumbling walls had ceased.
-They say that they are even more active in the nights when the ghosts of the past roam around this abandoned village.
+They say that they are even more active on the nights when the ghosts of the past roam around this abandoned village.
 There have been reports of inexplicable lights and sounds within the village.

 I might have wanted to stay back to check that.
 Maybe then, I might have known –